 Laws 2021, Chapter 436 (SB 1783) creates an alternative income tax for certain classes of income.
 These include interest and ordinary dividends, profit or loss from an individual who is operating a business as a sole proprietor, supplemental income or loss, profit or loss from farming, sale of business property, farm rental income and expenses, and certain capital gains and losses.
-This income is referred to as "Arizona alternate income" and is subject to separate income tax rates from the regular individual income tax.
+This income is referred to as "Arizona small business income" in statute and is subject to separate income tax rates from the regular individual income tax.
 The rates under Chapter 436 are 3.5% in TY 2021, 3.0% in TY 2022, 2.8% in TY 2023 and 2024, and 2.5% beginning in TY 2025.
-Individuals with the aforementioned classes of income can choose to be taxed either under the regular individual income tax or the alternative income tax established by SB 1783.
-An individual who elects to be taxed under SB 1783's alternative income tax is not subject to the 3.5% surcharge under Proposition 208.
-Instead, all taxes collected under SB 1783's alternative income tax will be deposited into the General Fund.
+Individuals can choose to be taxed either under the regular individual income tax or the alternative income tax established by SB 1783.